Python-PyQt/PyQt6-Docs/descriptions/QtCore/QDateTime-timeZoneAbbreviation-f.rst

     :status: todo
     :pysig: 341be97d9aff90c9978347f66f945b77
     :realsig: () const
-    :digest: 19c9fb307f60666cefa509f27806c229
+    :digest: a7f68a6f941530a1d7d2529d1305c6b7

-Returns the Time Zone Abbreviation for the datetime.
+Returns the Time Zone Abbreviation for this datetime.

-If the :sip:ref:`~PyQt6.QtCore.QDateTime.timeSpec` is :sip:ref:`~PyQt6.QtCore.Qt.TimeSpec.UTC` this will be "UTC".
+The returned string depends on :sip:ref:`~PyQt6.QtCore.QDateTime.timeSpec`:

+* For :sip:ref:`~PyQt6.QtCore.Qt.TimeSpec.UTC` it is "UTC".

-If the :sip:ref:`~PyQt6.QtCore.QDateTime.timeSpec` is :sip:ref:`~PyQt6.QtCore.Qt.TimeSpec.OffsetFromUTC` this will be in the format "UTC[+-]00:00".
+* For :sip:ref:`~PyQt6.QtCore.Qt.TimeSpec.OffsetFromUTC` it will be in the format "UTC[+-]00:00".

-If the :sip:ref:`~PyQt6.QtCore.QDateTime.timeSpec` is :sip:ref:`~PyQt6.QtCore.Qt.TimeSpec.LocalTime` then the host system is queried for the correct abbreviation.
+* For :sip:ref:`~PyQt6.QtCore.Qt.TimeSpec.LocalTime`, the host system is queried.

-Note that abbreviations may or may not be localized.
+* For :sip:ref:`~PyQt6.QtCore.Qt.TimeSpec.TimeZone`, the associated :sip:ref:`~PyQt6.QtCore.QTimeZone` object is queried.

-Note too that the abbreviation is not guaranteed to be a unique value, i.e. different time zones may have the same abbreviation.
+**Note:** The abbreviation is not guaranteed to be unique, i.e. different time zones may have the same abbreviation.
+For :sip:ref:`~PyQt6.QtCore.Qt.TimeSpec.LocalTime` and :sip:ref:`~PyQt6.QtCore.Qt.TimeSpec.TimeZone`, when returned by the host system, the abbreviation may be localized.

-.. seealso:: :sip:ref:`~PyQt6.QtCore.QDateTime.timeSpec`.
+.. seealso:: :sip:ref:`~PyQt6.QtCore.QDateTime.timeSpec`, :sip:ref:`~PyQt6.QtCore.QTimeZone.abbreviation`.